Spring is here! That means it’s light out during the morning commute, the birds are singing and the ground is warm enough to start planting.

 Next time you’re doing the Coquitlam Crunch, take a breather and visit the Scott Creek Community Garden.
 There’s a little neighbourhood library there too.

 Now that you have seen what everyone around town is growing, it’s time to tackle your own garden!
 We have so many great home and garden shops to visit in Coquitlam.

-GardenWorks has opened a centre in Coquitlam.
+GardenWorks Coquitlam.
 If you haven’t checked it out yet, you need to go soon.
-They have a great selection for your indoor garden – lots of succulents and air plants, as well as tropical plants organized nicely to show which ones work well together.
+A large urban oasis of outdoor plants welcomes you to this convenient location on Barnet Hwy and Falcon.
+They also have a great selection for your indoor garden – lots of succulents and air plants, as well as tropical plants organized nicely to show which ones work well together.